shekhar-jha/scripts/Docker-Kubernetes.md

 kubeadm init --pod-network-cidr=10.10.0.0/16 --apiserver-advertise-address=192.168.126.130
 ```
 > **Note**
+>
+> 1. `apiserver-advertise-address` allows you to bind api server to mgmt interface
+> 2. `pod-network-cidr` is specified since we want to use calico which needs this value to be specified.
+> 3. Output of interest
 > ```
 > [WARNING Firewalld]: firewalld is active, please ensure ports [6443 10250] are open or your cluster may not function correctly
 > [kubelet-start] Writing kubelet environment file with flags to file "/var/lib/kubelet/kubeadm-flags.env"